The Difference between an Electric Bike and a Scooter

 Electric Bike is a Bike

 In essence, an electric bike is first and foremost, a bicycle.
-It’s got pedals and those pedals are attached to gears which turn the wheels.
+It’s got pedals and those pedals are attached to gears that turn the wheels.
 The key thing that separates an electric bike from a scooter is that you can use an electric bike even if it doesn’t have an ounce of power in the battery.
 However, a scooter with an empty battery will be as useless as a car with no gasoline.
 You can sit on it.
 You can wheel it from place to place, but unless you’re going downhill and relying on gravity (and very good brakes), you can’t ride the thing like you could with an electric bike.